-2020 Target: The Office completes audits within planned costs as set out in its approved budget.
+2021 Target: The Office completes audits within planned costs as set out in its approved budget.

-2020 Results: Target met - The Office substantively completed its work within planned costs as set out in its 2020 Business and Financial Plan.
+2021 Results: Target met - The Office substantively completed its work within planned costs as set out in its 2021 Business and Financial Plan.
 The footnotes to the Schedule of Actual Costs to Audit Government Agencies explain significant differences between planned and actual costs.

-Rationale and description of measure: The Office wants to provide relevant, reliable, and timely products and services at a reasonable cost.
-The Office tracks the planned and actual costs to examine each government agency each year.
+Rationale and description of measure: Providing relevant, reliable, and timely products and services at a reasonable cost helps the Office show it uses public resources wisely.
+The Office tracks the planned and actual costs to carry out each examination in its time and project management system.